 We asked two ACT members to describe their learning paths to date and how they supplement their workload through continuous learning.
 As we start the new year many of us will be looking at what we may need to do to develop our skills.
 We usually start this by looking at what we want to achieve and then think about how to get there.
 The end goal can often seem unobtainable but if we break this down into smaller, more manageable steps we can see how we can get there.
 Increasingly, members are looking to take control of their development

 Every year the ACT helps grow skilled expertise in the treasury profession by awarding bursaries through the ACT Educational Trust charity.
 We are committed to providing world-class education and supporting students living in countries with developing economies, to gain relevant qualifications that are highly desired and sought after by employers.
-By giving students access to training and education, they would have otherwise not been able to access, the ACT Educational Trust Bursary scheme helps to lesson the current knowledge and skills gap, between people and countries.
-In doing so, levelling up access to opportunities and allowing students to specialise and
+By giving students access to training and education that they would have otherwise not been able to access, the ACT Educational Trust Bursary scheme helps to lessen the current knowledge and skills gap between people and countries.
+This levelling up of access to opportunities allows students to specialise and go

 As we start a new year, and as I start my term as the Chair of the Future Leaders group, I thought it was a good opportunity to give you a brief reminder of what the group does.
 The ACT Future Leaders group is designed to support you while you are building and developing your knowledge and reputation.
 This dynamic and interactive forum will hopefully help you to grow and network with those in a similar position to you.
 We have a small working group, made up of individuals from various industries, that drives the agenda for the wider group.